·

 24#.
 Traditional Crosshead Taps

 Classic crosshead handles on your faucets provide a tactile, vintage experience that feels wonderfully nostalgic.
-These traditional controls are easy to use and fit perfectly within a historic or farmhouse-style design scheme.
+These traditional controls are intuitively easy to use and fit perfectly within a historic or farmhouse-style design scheme.

 25#.
 Neutral Stone Flagstone Flooring